openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Upon receiving a successful Authentication Response, a Token Request is made as defined in Section 4.1.3 of [@!RFC6749].

+The following are the extension parameters to the Token Request used in a pre-authorized code flow:

+* `pre-authorized_code`: REQUIRED.
+The code representing the authorization to obtain credentials of a certain type.
+* `user_pin`: OPTIONAL.
+String value containing a user PIN.
+This value MUST be present if `user_pin_required` was set to `true` in the Initiate Issuance Request.
+The string value MUST consist of maximum 8 numeric characters (the numbers 0 - 9).

-Below is a non-normative example of a Token Request:
+Below is a non-normative example of a Token Request in an authorization code flow:

 ```
 POST /token HTTP/1.1
   Host: server.example.com